 Due to overwhelming demand we have added a second show

-We are thrilled to announce a sit down show with Donovan Woods.
+We are thrilled to announce a sit down show with Donovan Woods and the Opposition.
 Those who enjoyed him as part of the Writes of Spring Show with Hawksley Workman and Tim Baker in 2017 have been begging to see him back and we are delighted to have set the date!

 For those of you who do not know Donovan Woods, he is a notable Nashville writer with credits by Billy Currington, Charles Kelley, Tim McGraw and Charlie Worsham.
 NPR Music stated, “There are very few writers who can make you laugh and break your heart in the same song.”
 No Depression noted that Woods’ style is “as fresh and captivating as any out there.”